DFU flashing unstability

 Backtrace stopped: previous frame identical to this frame (corrupt stack?)

-#1 Updated by tsaitgaist about 1 year ago
+#1 Updated by tsaitgaist over 1 year ago

 - Status changed from New to Resolved